 Department of Visual Computing - Faculty of Informatics

 Supplier department: Department of Visual Computing - Faculty of Informatics

 - Timetable of Seminar Groups:

-Expected knowledge: - basics of 3D computer graphics (transformations in 3D space, textures, materials, local and global illumination, etc.) - basic knowledge of shader programming (what is vertex/fragment shader, how to use it) - object-oriented programming.
+basics of 3D computer graphics (transformations in 3D space, textures, materials, principles of local and global illumination, etc.)

 - Course Enrolment Limitations